Do you wish you had a community of peers to explore how leadership could look differently?

 “I honestly thought it was incredible.
 By the end, I felt we had created a community of really dynamic people, coming together to work on individual and institutional issues.”

-Investment $3,000 per person per year (10% discount for participants in Southern Arizona Nonprofit CEO Roundtable member organizations).
-This amount does not cover travel, lodging or dinner costs for the retreats.
-Breakfast, lunch, and refreshments during the retreats and all curricula and materials are included.
+Investment $4,000 per person.
+This amount does not cover travel, lodging or food costs for the retreats.
+Snacks and refreshments during the retreats and all curricula and materials are included.